Waujito/youtubeUnblock/README.md

 - `--quic-drop` Drop all QUIC packets which goes to youtubeUnblock.
 Won't affect any other UDP packets.
 Just an alias for `--udp-filter-quic=all --udp-mode=drop`.

+- `--tls={enabled|disabled}` Set it if you want not to process TLS traffic in current section.
+May be used if you want to set only UDP-based section.
+(Here section is a unit between `--fbegin` and `--fend` flags).

 - `--silent` Disables verbose mode.

 - `--trace` Maximum verbosity for debugging purposes.